 Flax Art & Frame does mat cutting of virtually any size,opening shape and color.
-Choose from a huge selection of archival and paper mat boards, with hundreds of mat board samples on display by Crescent, Bainbridge and Artique.
-We have a Wizard Model 9000Z computer-driven mat cutter, a state-of-the-art mat cutter that lets us do things with mats we only dreamed of a decade ago.
+Choose from a huge selection of archival mat boards, with hundreds of mat board samples on display by Crescent, Bainbridge and Artique.
+We have a Wizard Model 9000Z computer-driven mat cutter, a state-of-the-art mat cutter that lets us do things with mats we only dreamed of a decades ago.
 We can even cut names or words into mats, along with pictures and logos.
 While we still own two Fletcher 60" hand-operated mat cutters that we used daily for decades, we find the Wizard much faster and more accurate.

 A Short Primer on Mats

 We get calls every day about people wanting to mat their photos and artwork, and there seems to a fair amount of confusion and misinformation out there about custom mats.
 Here are the steps we go through to determine how to design your matting.